 Miguel de Unamuno

 Poet, novelist, and playwright Miguel de Unamuno was born on September 29, 1864, in the Basque city of Bilbao.
-Unamuno's father, Felix, died when the poet was six, and his mother, Salomé Jugo, provided her children with a deeply Catholic upbringing.
-(Unamuno at one time wished to become a priest, but his love for a childhood sweetheart, Concepción Lizárraga, kept him from the priesthood.
-They would marry in 1891.)
+Unamuno’s father, Felix, died when the poet was six, and his mother, Salomé Jugo, gave her children a devout Catholic upbringing.
+Unamuno at one time wished to become a priest, but his love for a childhood sweetheart, Concepción Lizárraga, kept him from the priesthood.
+They would marry in 1891.
 Unamuno attended the University of Madrid, where he studied languages and philosophy and received a PhD in 1884.
-He returned to Bilbao after school, and in 1891 he became a professor of Greek at the University of Salamanca.
-Later that year, he married his childhood sweetheart, Concepción; together they would have ten children.
+He returned to Bilbao after school and, in 1891, became a professor of Greek at the University of Salamanca.
 In 1900, Unamuno became the rector at the university.
-Throughout his life he would publish essays on metaphysics, politics, religion, and travel; he also published over ten novels and a number of plays.
+Throughout his life, he would publish essays on metaphysics, politics, religion, and travel.
+He also published more than ten novels and numerous plays.

 Unamuno did not begin to publish poetry until the age of forty-three.
-His first book, Poesías (1907), used common Spanish to offer the poet's impressions of nature and travel.
-Unamuno had translated the poets Samuel Taylor Coleridge and Giacomo Leopoardi, and their influence on his early work is clear.
-In 1907, he published Rosario de sonetos lícos (Rosary of Sonnets, 1911), which was followed in 1920 by El Cristo de Velasquez (translated as The Christ of Velasquez, 1951).
-Begun in 1913, The Christ of Velasquez ran 2,538 lines and reflects the poet's desire to define a uniquely Spanish Christ.
-Many people consider it to be Unamuno's greatest poem.
+His first book, Poesías (1907), used common Spanish to offer the poet’s impressions of nature and travel.
+Unamuno had translated the poets Samuel Taylor Coleridge and Giacomo Leopardi, and their influence on his early work is clear.
+In 1907, Unamuno published Rosario de sonetos lícos [Rosary of Sonnets, 1911], which was followed in 1920 by El Cristo de Velasquez [The Christ of Velasquez, 1951].
+Begun in 1913, The Christ of Velasquez ran 2,538 lines and reflects the poet’s desire to define a uniquely Spanish Christ.
+Many people consider it to be Unamuno’s greatest poem.

-In 1930, King Alfonso of Spain removed the dictator, Primo de Rivera, and in February Unamuno triumphantly returned home and regained his position as rector at the University of Salamanca.
-When General Franco took power in 1936, many of Unamno's friends and colleagues were executed.
-At university convocation, the poet angrily denounced Franco's rebellion.
-General Franco gave permission to shoot him, but to avoid an international incident, the poet was confined to strict house arrest, where he died on New Year's Eve, 1936.
+In 1930, King Alfonso of Spain removed the dictator, Primo de Rivera, and in February, Unamuno triumphantly returned home and regained his position as rector at the University of Salamanca.
+When General Francisco Franco took power in 1936, many of Unamno’s friends and colleagues were executed.
+At the university convocation, the poet angrily denounced Franco’s rebellion.
+General Franco gave permission to shoot Unamuno, but, to avoid an international incident, the poet was confined to strict house arrest, where he died on New Year’s Eve, 1936.